lolKovuh/matilda-website-funding-request/matilda_website_proposal.md

 ## Rationale for Funding Request

-Although $MATILDA has a designated marketing wallet, we are intentionally not using it for this initiative due to the relatively low market capitalization.
+Although $MATILDA has a designated marketing wallet, we are intentionally not using it for this initiative due to the current relatively low market capitalization.

 Given $MATILDA’s high growth potential, selling $3,000 worth of tokens at the current market cap of $300k–$400k would be shortsighted.
 It would also reduce the wallet’s capacity to support future high-impact marketing efforts.